pinterest/api-quickstart/README.md

      $ cd ../..
      ```
    * Configure the OAuth2 redirect URI required by this code.
-     1. Click on the Manage button for your application at [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/).
+     1. Click on the Manage button for your application at the [apps dashboard](https://developers.pinterest.com/apps/).
      2. In the box labeled "Redirect link," enter `http://localhost:8085/`.
      3. Hit the return (enter) key or the Add button to save redirect URI (link).
    * Run the environment set-up script and verify the results.